Log1x/poet/README.md

 ],
 ```

-The most relevent configuration option is `links` which defines the post type the taxonomy is connected to.
+The most relevant configuration option is `links` which defines the post type the taxonomy is connected to.
 If no link is specified, it will default to `post`.

 To view an archive for the Genre taxonomy, copy the Blade template called `archive.blade.php` to a new file called `taxonomy-genre.blade.php`.